What is the Louisiana Bar Exam format?

 The MPRE is scored on a scale that ranges from 50 to 100.
 Louisiana requires a minimum-passing MPRE score of 80.

-Louisiana Bar Exam Information
+What are the Louisiana Bar Exam Dates?

 The Louisiana bar exam is a three-day exam and is offered twice a year.
 The February 2019 exam will take place on February 25, February 27, and March 1.
 The July 2019 exam will take place on July 22, July 24, and July 26.
 The Louisiana bar exam is typically administered in New Orleans.
 For more information on dates and locations, please see the Louisiana Supreme Court Committee on Bar Admissions' website.